 Find a community.
 Insight Timer and Headspace are great meditation apps.
 On Insight Timer, you can see who’s meditating at the same time as you and Headspace actually does live meditations at certain times so you can join in with other meditators around the world.

 Unleash Your Inner Optimist for Optimal Success with Dr. Sue Varma

-Dr. Varma is a nationally recognized psychiatrist featured who has been featured on the TODAY Show, The Dr. Oz Show, ABC World News, a host of others.
-We began the talk discussing mental health as a public health issue.
+Dr. Varma is a nationally recognized psychiatrist featured who has been featured on the TODAY Show, The Dr. Oz Show, ABC World News, and a host of others.
+We began the talk by discussing mental health as a public health issue.
 We are now seeing mental health issues play out in the news by way of mass shootings, addictions, and debilitating quality of life.

-We all go through difficult situations, experience fear or pain, but what happens when your mood interferes with your daily life?
+We all go through difficult situations, and experience fear or pain, but what happens when your mood interferes with your daily life?
 Are there certain characteristics that may predispose a person to respond one way versus another?